Friday, April 22, 2011

 In aromatherapy as well as natural botanical perfume patchouli is an important essence to have in an aromatic palette.
 For aromatherapy work the essential oil works on several systems of the body, most importantly offering considerable value for psychological balancing.
 As our culture has moved into cyber space and places huge worth on mental performance patchouli brings us back to elemental earth, to the here and now.
 The fragrance not only grounds us but also uplifts and arouses our creative energies.

-Although patchouli was part of the pharmacopia of Asia for many ages the distilled herb did not enter into the west until the mid 1800's.
-The essence is particularly important to the genre of spicy oriental perfumes.
-When used expertly patchouli has a profound affect within the construction of a perfume.
-The aroma provides a valuable affect on other floral essences within a composition and excellent fixative properties.
+Although patchouli was part of the Asian pharmacopoeia (defined as a book of medicinal preparations) the distilled herb did not enter into the west until the mid 1800's.
+In perfume work, the essence is particularly important to the genre of spicy oriental formulas.
+The aroma of patchouli provides a valuable affect on other floral essences within a composition and excellent fixative properties.

 The natural perfumer is fortunate to now have a variety of patchouli essences to work with.
-In addition to numerous varieties of the essential oil, we now also have an absolute, a C02 extract and beautiful vintage bouquets.
+In addition to numerous varieties of the essential oil, we now also have an absolute, a C02 extract and beautiful vintage bouquets featuring a floral note.

-Now, just about fifteen years later, I use patchouli almost daily in my face oil and under my arms as a deodorant.
+Now, just about fifteen years since I was introduced to patchouli, I use the essential oil almost daily in my face oil and under my arms as a deodorant.
 This vital plant distillate has become a staple in my beauty routine and perfumers palette.
 I've also come to realize, during custom perfume consultations, that if an individual experiences the aroma without "knowing" what it is, they are more apt to not have objections.
 This is especially true of the aged essential oil.

 Patchouli is one of the many earthy elemental essences that were utilized for constructing the natural perfume Terrestre.
 The journey began with the construction of a "dirt" accord for a client requesting a custom perfume.
 The accord was further developed during the three hours between the East and West coast of Earth hour with the perfume finally released on Earth day.
 The word Terrestre is French for "of the Earth".